Teh-Lemon/Lemon-X-Chrome-Extension/README.md

 - Reverse image search with SauceNAO

 Adds context menu for highlighted text
-- Translate selected text from Japanese to English with Google Translate
+- Translate selected text with Google Translate
+- Supports all the languages.
+Change in the options.

-Adds toolbar button
+Adds toolbar button to quickly search MyAnimeList
-- Quickly search MyAnimeList

 Redirects Twitter image URLs to the original size and quality version

 Download Twitter images as image files instead of Twitter's jpg-large files

+Chrome Cloud Sync for your settings across your devices
+- Requires you to have signed into your Google account in your browser settings

 To install
 ------------